cal-data-eng/cal-data-eng.github.io/fa24faq.md

 ## I am a campus student and would like to audit the course, what can I do?

-Most class materials are available online to all campus students, and you can access the lecture videos, slides, etc. without limit, as well as use the online [Data 101 DataHub (our JupyterHub instance for this class)](https://data101.datahub.berkeley.edu).
+Most class materials are available online to all campus students, and you can access the lecture videos, slides, etc. without limit, as well as use the online [Data 101 DataHub](https://data101.datahub.berkeley.edu), our JupyterHub instance for this class.

 Note however that the class EdStem, our only other class resource, is reserved for enrolled students, as homework details and solutions are discussed in that environment.